saeedghadiri/outline-bridge-server/README.md

 # Outline Bridge Server

-This repository contains V2Ray Docker Compose files to run a bridge server for the Outline proxy.
+This repository contains Docker Compose files to run the V2Ray proxy as a bridge server for the Outline proxy.
-It helps Outline proxy to work in highly restricted networks.
+It helps the Outline proxy to work in highly restricted networks without direct/safe/stable access to Outline servers.

 ## Documentation